AORA National Policies

 AORA supports any policy which diverts organic resources from landfill and given appropriate notice periods, AORA encourages all regulators to ban unprocessed organic resources from landfill as long as the necessary infrastructure, education and regulation have had proper consideration.

 Regulatory Definition of Compost as waste

 AORA believes that correctly processed and pasteurised compost should under no circumstances be classified as waste.
 While the inputs could come under the classification of waste, the point at which the combined materials has been pasteurised and matured as set out in the Australian Standards is when it should no longer be classed as waste.

 Carbon and Emissions Reduction

 AORA recognises the immense value of healthy soils in achieving emissions reductions as well as increasing food production which is achieved through increasing organic matter within soils.
 Healthy soils can play a major role in achieving our emissions targets through sequestrating carbon within the soils and the improved production of the vegetation growing within it.

-AORA supports the ban on all single-use non-compostable plastics, including plastic bags of all gauges, agricultural films and packaging which cannot be reused, recovered or recycled in any way.
-The use of compostable bags and plastics which meet the requirements of AS4736 and AS5810 as verified by the Australasian Bioplastics Association allows for more effective source separation and organic resource processing.
+AORA supports a ban on all single-use non-compostable plastics, including plastic bags of all gauges, agricultural films and packaging which cannot be reused, recovered or recycled in any way.
+The use of compostable bags and plastics which meet the requirements of AS4736 and AS5810 as verified by the Australasian Bioplastics Association allows for safe, effective source separation acceptable for organic resource processing/recycling.